Authentication Web

 NOTE

 An enrollment URL will expire 2 hours after it has been generated.
-This is a system-wide setting that cannot be altered.
 If the URL expires before it is used, a new one must be generated.

 1. Select a Cloud account from the list.

-3. When the URL has been generated, click the Copy to clipboard button, to copy it.
+3. When the URL has been generated, click the link, to copy it.

 You can delete a Cloud account in the Cloud accounts menu.